Target Black Friday 2019 ad: Apple Watch, and iPad discounts

-Black Friday is fast approaching, and we've now had a chance to sneak a peek at early Black Friday deals from Amazon, Dell, Costco, Sam's Club and Walmart.
-It was only a matter of time before Target released its Black Friday ad, and now we've got that in hand as well.
-In the run-up to the big day, Target has been dribbling out the occasional awesome deal, like great prices on a Nikon D3500 kit and an iPad Pro.
-We'll keep an eye on those and other deals as the days progress.
+Black Friday is fast approaching, and we've had a chance to sneak a peek at early Black Friday doorbuster deals from Costco, Sam's Club, Amazon, Dell and Walmart.
+It was only a matter of time before Target released its Black Friday ad, and now we've got that in hand, too.
+In the run-up to the big day, Target has been trickling out the occasional awesome deal and deep discounts, like big savings on an iPad Pro and Samsung's 65-inch Smart 4K UHD TV.
+We'll keep an eye on those and other deals for shoppers and ways to save as the days progress.

-Otherwise, you can preview the deals coming later this month -- including a few we've highlighted below.
+Otherwise, you can preview the deals and doorbuster sale coming later this month -- including a few we've highlighted below.

 Target deals available right now